 The first thing that the attorneys always try to do is determine liability.
 As said above, the person who hit the other vehicle from behind is the responsible party.
 In case they deny guilt for whatever reason, a further investigation will be done to discover how the accident came to be and who caused it.

 This is where attorneys step in.
 If you don’t have one and were a victim of a rear-end accident, you should contact the best Car Accident Attorneys in Los Angeles and seek their representation.
 You are going to need an experienced attorney helping you with the investigation.

 Was There Enough Following Distance?

 The next thing that is taken into consideration (if the initial guilt was denied) is the following distance of the rear car.
-Your attorney will try and find out at what distance did the car follow you, and at what speed were they driving for most of the time.
+Your attorney will try and find out at what distance did the car follows you, and at what speed were they driving most of the time.
 If it turns out that the car behind you was speeding at any point or that they did not provide enough distance between you and them, they will be held responsible for the accident and you will be able to seek a fair settlement from their insurance company.

 In addition, if found that they did not leave enough distance between you and them before the accident, the rear driver will be in direct violation of California’s laws and will be treated as a negligent driver.
 And according to the laws, all negligent drivers who end up in a car accident will have to pay: